Bangladesh's BNP opposition party in dire straits as leader's health deteriorates | DW | 26.11.2021

 However, Zia is not allowed to leave Bangladesh after having been convicted and jailed on graft charges in 2018.

-Now the BNP is trying to convince Hasina's ruling Awami League government to allow Zia to go abroad immediately to receive treatment.
+The BNP is trying to convince Hasina's ruling Awami League government to allow Zia to go abroad to receive treatment.
 However, Hasina has yet to agree.
 BNP supporters in Dhaka protested Zia's travel ban this week.

 The dire situation for Zia comes as her BNP's political power continues to slip.
-The party has not led Bangladesh since 2006, and it lost 2008 elections in a landslide, which secured the Awami League an absolute majority in parliament.
+The party has not led Bangladesh since 2006, and it lost the 2008 elections in a landslide, in which the Awami League secured an absolute majority in parliament.

 The BNP and Zia were once praised as playing a crucial role in transitioning Bangladesh from military rule to democracy.
 However, since 2008, the BNP has been unable to regain its popularity, and the ruling Awami League has taken steps to cement its hold on power.